Universal flu vaccine: Medical uses

 New vaccines against currently circulating influenza variants are required every year due to the diversity of flu viruses and variable efficacy of vaccines to prevent them.
 A universal vaccine would eliminate the need to create a vaccine for each year's variants.
 The efficacy of a vaccine refers to the protection against a broad variety of influenza strains.
 Events such as antigenic shift have created pandemic strains such as the H1N1 outbreak in 2009.
 The research required every year to isolate a potential popular viral strain and create a vaccine to defend against it is a six-month-long process; during that time the virus can mutate, making the vaccines less effective.

-High-risk populations, including the elderly and those with chronic disease, often acquire only limited immunity towards the flu from vaccines.
-The vaccines have been found to be 30% to 70% effective in preventing hospitalization from the flu or pneumonia.

-On average influenza vaccine efficacy is 60% among the general population that receive yearly vaccinations.

-A universal vaccine could be manufactured in quantity and eliminate availability and supply issues of current vaccines.
-There is conflicting evidence on whether it would cut costs.
+If a universal vaccine can be developed which is both effective and safe, it could be manufactured in quantity and eliminate availability and supply issues of current vaccines.

-Structure of influenza
+Centivax, a biotech company, has developed a universal flu vaccine candidate that has shown promise in preclinical studies.
+The vaccine aims to provide broad protection against various influenza strains by targeting conserved regions of the virus.
+The company has raised $45 million to advance the vaccine through clinical trials.

+Influenza virus

-Influenza A is involved in most strains of the flu.
-It is an enveloped RNA virus.
-It has a protein membrane containing the glycoproteins hemagglutinin (HA) and neuraminidase (NA) which are used by the virus to enter a host cell and to release itself and its copies from the host cell.
+Human influenza is principally caused by the Influenza A and Influenza B viruses.
+Both have similar structure, being enveloped RNA virus.
+Their protein membrane contains the glycoproteins hemagglutinin (HA) and neuraminidase (NA) which are used by the virus to enter a host cell, and subsequently to release newly manufactured virions from the host cell.
 Each strain of the influenza virus has a different pattern of glycoproteins; the glycoproteins themselves have variability as well.